Pregnancy After Treatment for Early Stage Breast Cancer

 Are there health risks to children I may have after being treated for breast cancer?

-To keep from passing on an inherited (passed from a mother and father to their child) genetic mutation (such as BRCA1 or BRCA2) to your child, you could consider in vitro fertilization (IVF) to create embryos that can be tested for the mutation.
 During IVF, you will take hormones to stimulate your ovaries for about 10 days.
-Then, your eggs will be removed and fertilized with sperm to create embryos.
+Then, the eggs will be removed and fertilized with sperm to create embryos.
 About 5 days later, cells will be removed from the embryos to be tested for the mutation.
 This is called preimplantation genetic testing (PGT).
 When you’re ready to try to get pregnant, you can choose to use only embryos without the mutation.
-PGT can also be done if you froze eggs or embryos before your treatment.
-IVF and PGT can be expensive and may not be covered by insurance.
+You can also test eggs and embryos you froze before your treatment.
+Your health plan many not cover IVF and PGT.

-If I froze eggs or embryos before treatment, should I use them or should I try to get pregnant naturally?
+If I froze eggs or embryos before treatment, should I use them?
+Or should I try to get pregnant naturally?

 What if I’m in menopause when I’m ready to get pregnant?

-If you’re in menopause (permanent end of your menstrual cycles) from your treatment, you won’t be able to get pregnant naturally.
-You will need to use eggs or embryos you froze before your treatment or get an egg from a donor.
-Unless you have other gynecologic or health problems, you should be able to carry a pregnancy.
-But, when you’re in menopause, your ovaries don’t make the hormones needed to thicken the lining of your uterus, getting it ready for an embryo to implant and grow.
+When you’re in menopause, your ovaries do not make certain hormones.
+These are hormones needed to thicken the lining of your uterus, getting it ready for an embryo to implant and grow.
 Your fertility doctors will prescribe you hormones to take before your embryo transfer.
 You will also need to take hormones for 3 months after the transfer to help you with your pregnancy.

 Can I breastfeed after a lumpectomy, mastectomy, or radiation to the breast?